jinyoungko96/jinyoungko96.github.io/_posts/2021-08-12-I am in experiments now.md

 Hi, there!

 Nowadays, I have developed energy harvesting block to produce electricity from solar thermal energy and constructed experimental set-up.
-I made the set-up such as a refrigerator (left), a peltier plate, and data recorders with a laptop.
+I made the set-up such as a refrigerator, a peltier plate, and data recorders with a laptop.

 I hope every thing will be okay during my experiments :smiley: